MarieRaasch/biol217/Metagenomics.md

 What we have learned so far?

 1. Basic Linux
-2. Bioinfomrtics basic understandings
+2. Bioinformatics basic understandings
-3. Linus comands
+3. Linux commands

-- copy from one folder to another:

 Block of code